Religion, Beliefs and Superstitions in Germany

 CommunityMost Recent Clear FigureWhat It Represents

-Muslims in Germany5.3–5.6 million people (about 6.4–6.7%), estimate for 2019A federal research report (BAMF) based on representative data and a statistical model
+Muslims in Germany5.3–5.6 million people, about 6.4–6.7% of the population, estimate for 2019A federal research report based on representative data and statistical modeling

-Other Religions & BeliefsSmaller communities across the countryIncludes Jewish life, Orthodox churches, Free Churches, Buddhist and Hindu communities, and humanist/worldview groups
+Other Religions & BeliefsSmaller communities across the countryIncludes Jewish life, Orthodox churches, Free Churches, Buddhist and Hindu communities, humanist groups, and other worldview communities

-Numbers can differ depending on what’s being measured: formal membership (often tied to church tax), self-identification in surveys, or research-based estimates.
+Numbers can differ depending on what’s being measured: formal membership, self-identification in surveys, or research-based estimates.
 That’s normal—belief isn’t a single checkbox for everyone.
+Also, official church membership figures can change every year, while estimates for communities without one central membership register may be updated less often.

 Selected Figures, Visualized